Funding, payments and learner fees – DQ7+

 Funding mechanism

 The Minister responsible for tertiary education issues the DQ7+ funding mechanism.
-The funding mechanism outlines the general form and essential components of the fund.
-It provides the mandate for the Tertiary Education Commission (TEC) to allocate the funding, what the funding can be used for, and details how we administer the fund.
+It sets out the purpose of the fund and gives authority to the Tertiary Education Commission (TEC) to administer the funding.

 Funding is agreed through a TEO’s Investment Plan (ie, it is on-Plan funding).
 For more information see Plan Guidance and Toolkit.